arrow-kt/arrow-website/content/docs/learn/immutable-data/traversal.md

 based on Kotlin's collections in the standard library.

 For example, you can call `isEmpty` to check whether the traversal matches any element.
-Or more generally, you can call `size` to obtain the amount of elements matches by it.
-Note that in any case these operations are "optics-first", so you need to provide the value they operate on as an argument.
+Or, more generally, you can call `size` to obtain the number of elements it matches.
+Note that, in any case, these operations are "optics-first", so you need to provide the value they operate on as an argument.